EPSB.ca » Our Division » Topics of Interest » Anti-racism, Reconciliation and Equity

 To help us achieve representation, we will examine our human resources practices and policies to ensure they support hiring, developing and retaining a workforce that represents the diversity of the students and families in schools.

-Learn more about our work in the area of Human Resource Practices.
+Learn more about our work in the area of human resource practices.

 STUDENT DEMOGRAPHIC DATA